Monsoft-Solutions/praxis-notes-website/website-docs/ui-ux-guidelines.md

-# Praxis Note UI/UX Guidelines
+# Praxis Notes UI/UX Guidelines

-This document outlines the comprehensive UI/UX guidelines for the Praxis Note website, ensuring consistency, accessibility, and a professional experience tailored for ABA professionals.
+This document outlines the comprehensive UI/UX guidelines for the Praxis Notes website, ensuring consistency, accessibility, and a professional experience tailored for ABA professionals.

 ## Table of Contents